nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Create internal routes for non-meshed services

-Internal routes represent a route from NGINX Plus Ingress Controller to a non-meshed service.
+Internal routes represent a route from NGINX Ingress Controller to a non-meshed service.
 This route is called "internal" because it is only accessible from a Pod in the mesh and is not accessible from the public internet.

 {{< caution >}}